 Here, we show you how to factory reset the Google Home assistant speaker, the original model.
 Factory readies your Google Home for sale or gifting to another person by unlink it from your Google account.
 So to preserve your privacy and Google account, this is something you definitely want to do if someone else will use the speaker from now on.

-1. Connect the Original Google Home Speaker to AC Power
+1. Connect the Google Home to AC Power

-First, wait for speaker to boot.
-After it does, then move on to the next step.
+Once you plug the unit into AC power, wait for it to boot.
+After that, then move on to the next step.

 2. Press and Hold the Mic Mute Button

-Once the light ring finishes spinning and flashing in its multi-colored way, and goes completely dark after booting, press and hold the Microphone Mute button, located on the back near the top of the Google Home speaker, for approximately five seconds.
+Once the light ring finishes spinning and flashing in its multi-colored way, and goes completely dark after booting, press and hold the Microphone Mute button.
+Find this control on the back near the top of the Google Home, for around five seconds.

-While holding in the mute button, notice that the ring of lights on the top begin glowing orange.
-In varying brightness intensities and patterns, these give a visual indication of a countdown to reset that is in progress, as pictured next.
+Moreover, while holding in the mute button, notice that the ring of lights on the top begin glowing orange.
+In varying brightness intensities and patterns, these give a visual indication of a countdown to reset that is in progress, as we see next.

 3. Confirm Reboot by Continuing to Hold the Mic Mute Button In